Stratio/cassandra-lucene-index/examples/spark/README.rst

 Range query
 +++++++++++

-This example calculates the mean temp of sensors whose temp >= 30.0
+This example calculates the mean temperature of sensors whose temp >= 30.0.

 From terminal: